Sourabh1710/Netflix-Content-Strategy-Analysis/README.md

 This project highlights how Netflix aligns its content releases with audience preferences and global trends to optimize engagement.

-## Project Repository
-Feel free to explore the project on GitHub: [https://github.com/Sourabh1710/Netflix-Content-Strategy-Analysis]

 ## Author
 Sourabh Sonker
 Data Science Enthusiast